Cwickniss/watson-assistant-multi-bot-agent/README.md

 ## 1. Clone git repo

+- Navigate to the folder you'd like to store this demo repository (e.g. `Documents`)
 - On command prompt run the below command to clone the git repo.
 ```
 git clone git@github.com:IBM/watson-assistant-multi-bot-agent.git